-- 4.9.1 Where identification is required it must not cause harm to the animal. - 4.9.1.1 Recommended The preferred method for permanent identification is Sub-Cutaneous Radio Frequency Identification. - 4.9.1.2 Recommended The preferred method of temporary identification is non-toxic paints or dyes. - 4.9.1.3 Ear tagging and tattooing are permitted methods of identification. - 4.9.2 Ear-marking by cutting/notching the ears of cattle must be carried out with an ear notching tool.
-Cutting/notching with a knife is prohibited. - 4.9.3 Marking cattle by cutting/notching the dewlap is prohibited. - 4.9.4 Not allocated. - 4.9.5 Hot branding and freeze branding are prohibited.
+- 4.9.1 Where identification is required it must not cause harm to the animal. - 4.9.1.1 Recommended The preferred method for permanent identification is Sub-Cutaneous Radio Frequency Identification. - 4.9.1.2 Recommended The preferred method of temporary identification is non-toxic paints or dyes. - 4.9.1.3 Ear tagging, tattooing and freeze branding are permitted methods of identification. - 4.9.2 Ear-marking by cutting/notching the ears of cattle must be carried out with an ear notching tool.
+Cutting/notching with a knife is prohibited. - 4.9.3 Marking cattle by cutting/notching the dewlap is prohibited. - 4.9.4 Not allocated. - 4.9.5 Hot branding is prohibited.

 Note: Flank or rump branding may be carried out when required by state law or by financial institutions, breed societies or when there is a risk of theft or unintentional mixing with other herds.
 If both hot iron and freeze branding are permitted, freeze branding must be used when practical.
-Please contact the Animal Welfare Approved office to discuss any requirement to brand.
+Please contact AGW to discuss any requirement to brand.